rackerlabs/design-system/_component_design/chips.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

-### Default chip
+## Default chip

 The default chip is a single circle that contains a preview of the item the chip represents.
-The preview can consist of the the following; letters to indicate the name, an image to indicate a user, or a product icon to indicate the type of device.
+The preview can consist of the following:

+- letters to indicate the name
+- an image to indicate a user
+- a product icon to indicate the type of device

 {% endcolumn %}